munificent/craftinginterpreters/book/strings.md

 updated.

-The "object" module is directly using the global `vm` variable from the "vm" module, so we need to expose that externally:
+The "object" module is directly using the global `vm` variable from the "vm" module, so we need to expose that externally.

 ^code extern-vm (2 before, 1 after)